Results and highlights

 - Food scraps are collected at all resident and retail dining locations and then taken to the Green Mountain Compost facility.
 Check out the latest on composting here.

 - A barn full of university surplus property—including old furniture and equpment—is made available to community members during weekly sales.

 - Techno trash recycling boxes are provided around campus for electronic waste.
 UVM ships this material to a vendor for safe recycling.

 - UVM's green building policy ensures that a majority of building construction and demoliton (C&D) waste is diverted from landfill disposal.
 For example, during construction of the Davis student center, 92% of the construction waste was reused or recycled.

-- Take the Eco-Reps' quiz on how best to sort waste on campus.
+- Take the Eco-Reps' quiz on how to sort waste correctly on campus.

 News: As municipalities across the country consider banning food waste as a strategy to combat climate change, a new University of Vermont study offers policy lessons for rural communities.

 While Vermonters support banning food waste from landfills – and a whopping 72 percent already compost or feed food scraps to their pets or livestock – few say they are willing to pay for curbside composting pick-up, new University of Vermont research shows.
 Full story about UVM composting study>